SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [roxiness/routify](https://github.com/roxiness/routify) - Automated Svelte routes
 - [juliangarnier/anime](https://github.com/juliangarnier/anime) - JavaScript animation engine
+- [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a Web project for Baidu Paddle, which is  an open source deep learning framework designed to work on web browser.
+Load a pretrained paddle.js SavedModel or PaddleHub module into the browser and run inference through Paddle.js.
+It could run on nearly every browser with WebGL support.
 - [mikecao/umami](https://github.com/mikecao/umami) - Umami is a simple, fast, website analytics alternative to Google Analytics.
 - [grapheco/InteractiveGraph](https://github.com/grapheco/InteractiveGraph) - InteractiveGraph provides a web-based interactive visualization and analysis framework for large graph data, which may come from a GSON file, or an online Neo4j graph database.
 InteractiveGraph also provides applications built on the framework: GraphNavigator, GraphExplorer and RelFinder.
 - [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning, and machine learning models